ericpearson1313/gg264_enc/README.md

 ### Synthesis
 Interactive Vivado 2019.2 synthesis on AWS EC2 r5.large instance starting from FPGA Developer AMI AMI v1.8.2, using vivado 2019.2.

-With most all warning removed and passing sims, the gg_process module is:
+With most all warnings resolved and passing bringup sims, the gg_process module black box synthesis took under 20 minutes and resulted in:

 30586 Luts, and 48 DSP.
-At minimum 384 FF are needed for above/left/dc state.
+Of course 384 FFs are needed for above/left/dc state.